Safety Plan for Domestic Violence

 If there is verbal abuse or threats, try to leave before the situation gets out of hand.
 Move away from rooms with just one entrance (bathroom), where weapons are kept (bedrooms, closets), or near objects that could be used to hurt you (kitchen, garage).
 Test doors, windows, elevators, and stairwells ahead of time to plan quick exits.

 Plan where to go ahead of time.
-Call the 24 hour 1.800.799.
-7233 locate the nearest emergency shelter.
+Call the 24 hour hotline at 1.800.799.7233 to locate the nearest emergency shelter.
 Shelter workers can tell you how to get a protective order.
 Alert neighbors to call 911 if violence is suspected.
 Have a signal or code word for “help.”

 Get a safe address to receive mail away from where you live.
 Make an extra set of keys.
 Copy important papers and store at a friend or family member’s home.
 Keep a journal of violent incidents or threats, with date, time, and details to help you remember later if you need to.
 Photograph your injuries.
 Keep an emergency fund where you can easily get access to the money.